Multi-Lucentus/cs3113sp20-project1/README.md

 This function calculates the average waiting time for each process in "Process* processes" list.
 The waiting time is the number of time units from submission until the process begins executing.</br>

 <i>double calcResponseTime(Process* processes, int numThreads, int numInstructions)</i></br>
 This function calculates the average response time for each process in the processes list.
-The response time is similar to the wait time, but does not include when the process executes again later.
+The response time is similar to the wait time, but does not include when the process executes again later.</br></br>

+<b><u>Assumptions</b></u></br>
+The main assumption I made is that the number of characters on each line would not exceed 64 characters as I made that the buffer size in my program.